Subsecond turn around: Get ahead with the company redefining disaster recovery

 At the same time as businesses are experiencing this new wave of vulnerability, the applications and systems of these businesses are becoming more complex and disparate.

-“We find that businesses from SMBs right up to the enterprise, want flexibility and choice over where they put their mission-critical data, applications, and services, whether that’s an on-prem private cloud data centre deployment, or from a cloud service provider, or in public cloud environments.”
+“We find that businesses from SMBs right up to the enterprise, want flexibility and choice over where they put their mission-critical data, applications, and services, whether that’s an on-prem private cloud data center deployment, or from a cloud service provider, or in public cloud environments.”

 Steiner adds, “what we’re seeing today is a myriad of data applications and workloads across multi and disparate cloud environments.”